Nine N8 university teachers have been recognised for their academic impact and outstanding contributions to higher education.

 At the University of Sheffield’s teaching faculty, three have also received the award.
 Dr Julie Hyde, from the University’s Department of Chemistry, has been recognised for her pioneering programmes of laboratory teaching at Nanjing Tech University in China, helping students prepare for their final year and developing positive educational partnerships.

 Professor Gabrielle Finn, Director of the Health Professions Education Unit and Professor of Medical Education at the partnership institution, Hull York Medical School, is praised for her work teaching anatomy and clinical skills to undergraduate Medicine and Pharmacy students, and for her current work teaching on the MSc, Postgraduate Diploma and Certificate in Health Professions Education.
-She is a supervisor for MSc, MD and PhD students and Education Officer for the Anatomical Society.

 Advance HE’s National Teaching Fellowship scheme has been running since 2000, with more than 860 National Teaching Fellows being awarded since.
 On gaining the award, Fellows play an on-going role in enhancing teaching and learning within their institution, the HE sector and further afield.

 Alison Johns, Advance HE’s chief executive, said: “Becoming a National Teaching Fellow is a huge achievement.
 Creating ambassadors for innovative and impactful teaching who are valued by institutions and colleagues, and who can set in motion change and enhancements to make a really positive impact on student experience and outcomes across their institution and beyond.”

 Winners will receive their awards at a ceremony in Manchester on 16 October 2019.